Twice22/Twice22.github.io/_posts/2019-10-5-tictactoe.md

 ---
 layout: post
-title: Brute Force and Tic Tac Toe
+title: │ In Laymans Terms │ Brute-Force and Tic Tac Toe
 ---

 Hey Guys!
 In this article we will see together how we can build an "Artificial Intelligence" that can play the **Tic Tac Toe** game and be unbeatable.
 That is to say,